emmettbutler/iPhoneGameDemo/iOS-Slides/games.rst

 .. class:: incremental

-    Box2d and Cocos2d both use left-handed coordinate systems with the origin at the bottom-left
+    Box2d and Cocos2d both use orthogonally-projected coordinate systems with the origin at the bottom-left

     However, Cocos2D deals in pixels and Box2d uses meters